serhiykobyakov/GDM1000_monochromator/README.md

-# Automatization of Carl Zeiss GDM1000 monochromator
+# Carl Zeiss GDM1000 monochromator automatization

 ![Alt Text](https://github.com/serhiykobyakov/GDM1000_monochromator/blob/main/GDM1000.jpg)

 ## What is it

-Arduino sketch and Free Pascal unit for GDM1000 monochromator.
+Long story short: I attached a stepper motor to monochromator and it can be positioned using PC.

 Here I have only the software without all the other stuff (circuitry and mechanic stuff).
+Arduino sketch and Free Pascal unit for GDM1000 monochromator.

 The software has been tested for errors, stability and speed.